-Home Articles Blog Jon's e-books Courses Gallery Fine Art About Jon Contact me Links Guestbook
+Home How-to Articles Jon's eBooks & Books Blog Gallery About Jon Contact Links

 Making a Birch Bark Container

-Cut a long even strip of Birch bark so that when it is rolled up it will be double thickness.
+Cut a long strip of bark ensuring the width is even along the length.
+Have it long enough so that when rolled up it will be double thickness.
 This will give extra strength to your container and the bark will also be less likely to split when sewing the container together.

 Remove any loose material from the outside of the bark.
 Pulling your thumb across the surface usually flakes off loose material neatly.